-The funding shortfall at the valuation date is \$156,497,000.
+The funding surplus at the valuation date is \$143,512,000.
 Subsection 147.2(2)(c) of the Income Tax Act and the CIA Pension Standards allow the benefits taken into account for the purposes of a funding recommendation to include anticipated cost of living and similar adjustments where the terms of the plan do not require that these adjustments be made, but it is reasonable to assume they will be made.
 As the funding policy permits indexing in the future (and in some instances, mandates it), it is reasonable to expect that some indexing will occur in the future.
-Given the funding shortfall at December 31, 2020 and the potential increase in liabilities if indexing were expected to occur in the future, the contributions in excess of the current service cost are eligible contributions.
+Given the modest funding excess at December 31, 2021 and the potential increase in liabilities if indexing were expected to occur in the future, the contributions in excess of the current service cost are eligible contributions.